 Washington’s laws on lien waivers in construction are also rather silent on matters regarding any prohibition and limitation, which means there are no specifications about what should be in the agreement.
 This leaves room for various interpretations, so it’s important to check the waiver thoroughly, and seek advice from an expert familiar with lien waiver requirements and laws.

 If you ever sign a lien waiver on one of your construction projects, remember that Washington state also does not require you to notarize the lien waiver.
 Read more on how to file a mechanic’s lien in Washington state here.

 Like in the state of Washington, Oregon lien laws do not require a specific form related to lien waivers, or control what language the waiver includes.
 There are no regulations on the time period in which you can request or provide an effective waiver.

 Lien waivers in Oregon can also take effect even before any work has been performed, or when work has been done but not paid for; this is known as an advance lien waiver.
 As with Washington, there is no need for you to notarize lien waivers in Oregon: they are legally binding as soon as they are signed and any conditions are fulfilled.
 Find out more on how to file a mechanic’s lien in Oregon here.

 Even though some states don’t let interested parties give up lien rights in contracts or before getting paid, Washington and Oregon are both exceptions.
 These states let people give up some lien rights in advance, so it’s important for everyone involved to check their contract for the “no lien” clause.
 We recommend contractors do not agree to “no lien” clauses and only give up lien rights for work that has already been paid for.

-Although lien waivers are not mandatory in Washington and Oregon, they are a common part of construction transactions.
+Although construction lien waivers are not mandatory in Washington and Oregon, they are a common part of construction transactions.
 As mentioned earlier, this is primarily to protect the client from losing their property through a lien if there is a disagreement about payments in the future.

 Lien waivers in construction are a way of building trust and transparency between the contractor and the paying party.
 They act as proof of payment for both parties, where the receiving party acknowledges receipt of payment by signing the lien waiver.
 They also promise that they will not file a mechanic’s lien relating to the amount paid.